Diversifying Policy Behaviors with Extrinsic Behavioral Curiosity: Preliminaries and Related Work

 \subsection{Imitation Learning}

-Imitation learning (IL) trains an agent to mimic expert behaviors from demonstrations \citep{IL_survey}.
-Imitation From Observation (IFO) is a branch of IL where only the expert's state sequence is available \citep{IFO}.
-Behavior Cloning (BC) uses supervised learning to imitate expert behavior but suffers from severe error accumulation \citep{BC_limitation}.
+In Imitation learning (IL) \citep{IL_survey}, an agent learns high-performing policies from demonstration data.
+A traditional approach to solve this challenge is Behavior Cloning (BC), which uses supervised learning to learn the policy from demonstrations, a technique which unfortunately suffers from severe error accumulation \citep{BC_limitation}.
+More recent techniques include inverse reinforcement learning (IRL), where one seeks to learn a reward function from the demonstrations and then use RL to train a policy based on that reward function \citep{IRL}.

-Inverse Reinforcement Learning (IRL) seeks to recover a reward function from the demonstrations, and use reinforcement learning (RL) to train a policy that best mimics the expert behaviors \citep{IRL}.
-Early IRL methods estimate rewards in the principle of maximum entropy \citep{max_ent,max_ent_1,max_ent_2}.
+Early IRL methods estimate rewards using the principle of maximum entropy \citep{max_ent,max_ent_1,max_ent_2}.
 Recent adversarial IL methods treat IRL as a distribution-matching problem.
-Generative Adversarial Imitation Learning (GAIL) \citep{ho2016generative} trains a discriminator to differentiate between the state-action distribution of the demonstrations and the state-action distribution induced by the agent's policy, and output a reward to guide policy improvement.
-Variational Adversarial Imitation Learning (VAIL) \citep{peng2018variational} improves GAIL by applying a variational information bottleneck (VIB) \citep{VIB} to the discriminator, improving the stability of adversarial learning.
-Adversarial Inverse Reinforcement Learning (AIRL) \citep{AIRL} learns a robust reward function by training the discriminator via logistic regression to classify expert data from policy data.
+For instance, Generative Adversarial Imitation Learning (GAIL) \citep{ho2016generative} trains a discriminator to differentiate between the state-action distribution of the demonstrations and the state-action distribution induced by the agent's policy, and output a reward to guide policy improvement.
+Improving on GAIL, Variational Adversarial Imitation Learning (VAIL) \citep{peng2018variational} applies a variational information bottleneck (VIB) \citep{VIB} to the discriminator, improving the stability of adversarial learning.
+Another technique for adversarial IL is Adversarial Inverse Reinforcement Learning (AIRL) \citep{AIRL}, which learns a robust reward function by training the discriminator via logistic regression to distinguish expert data from policy data.
+Generative Intrinsic Reward-driven Imitation Learning (GIRIL) \citep{giril} computes offline rewards by pretraining a reward model using a conditional VAE \citep{sohn2015learning}, combining action encoding with forward dynamics, and has shown superior performance with limited demonstrations.
+Most recently, DiffAIL \cite{wang2024diffail} adopts the loss function of a diffusion model as a distribution matching technique, enhancing the discriminator's performance and generalization capabilities.

-Primal Wasserstein Imitation Learning (PWIL) \citep{PWIL} introduces an offline reward function based on an upper bound of the Wasserstein distance between the expert and agent's state-action distributions, avoiding the instability of adversarial IL methods.
-Similarly, Generative Intrinsic Reward-driven Imitation Learning (GIRIL) \citep{giril} computes rewards offline by pretraining a reward model using a conditional VAE \citep{sohn2015learning}, which combines a backward action encoding model with a forward dynamics model.
-The reward is derived from the prediction error between the actual next state and its reconstruction.
-GIRIL has demonstrated superior performance even with limited demonstrations.
-In this work, we focus on QD-IL with limited demonstrations.